Ednaordinary/MawDiscord/README.md

 - Linux with cuda drivers installed
 - NVIDIA gpu with 24GB vram
 - A decent amount of storage
+- Python3.12+ (3.13 freethreaded version highly encouraged for the best performance.
+3.12 is the earliest tested version but earlier may also work)
-- Python3.13 (freethreaded version highly encouraged) and uv
+- uv

 ## Install